-Most people have heard of the cryptocurrency Bitcoin, but not everyone is familiar with the blockchain technology behind it.
+Most people have heard of the cryptocurrency Bitcoin, but not everyone is familiar with the blockchain technology behind it, or Raiz Investment review.
 Blockchain technology has many potential applications beyond cryptocurrency that are being explored throughout multiple industries and public institutions; here, financial technology expert Harvey Kesner dives deeper into these applications and explains some of their uses.

 Bitcoin And Blockchain

 Bitcoin receives a large share of the daily coverage of financial news agencies and cable programs.
 The cryptocurrency’s well-documented spikes decline, and recoveries have spurred immense interest in the future of the technology-based investment and currency, particularly within the Bitcoin Revolution trading system.